JimMcL/trajr/README.md

 Trajectory Analysis in R

 An R package for analysing 2-dimensional animal trajectories, which represent the movements of animals through space and time.
-It provides functions to easily calculate various quantitative measures of trajectories such as speed and straightness or tortuosity. it also provides a range of other trajectory operations such as resampling to fixed step lengths (_rediscretization_), determining turning angles and step lengths, and so on.
+It provides functions to easily calculate various quantitative measures of trajectories such as speed and straightness or tortuosity.
+It also provides a range of other trajectory operations such as resampling to fixed step lengths (_rediscretization_), determining turning angles and step lengths, and so on.

 `Trajr` does not provide support for creating trajectories; it operates on existing trajectories which are sequences of (x, y, time) coordinates.